KurioApp/jobs/Mobile-Engineer-Android.md

 - Knowledge in Material Design guidelines is a plus
 - Knowledge in MVP architecture
 - Test-Driven Development (TDD)
-- Knowledge in one of the following:
-  - Unit testing
-  - Automated UI testing
 - Knowledge in NoSQL database